A peek at Ashford Hospitality Trust Inc. (AHT): Who has invested in It?

 The top institutional shareholder in the company is ThornTree Capital Partners LP with over 2.38 million shares valued at $6.16 million.
 The investor’s holdings represent 3.45% of the AHT Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 2.33 million shares valued at $6.04 million to account for 3.38% of the shares outstanding.
 The other top investors are Davidson Kempner Capital Management LP which holds 1.5 million shares representing 2.18% and valued at over $3.88 million, while Millennium Management LLC holds 1.85% of the shares totaling 1.28 million with a market value of $3.3 million.

-Ashford Hospitality Trust Inc. (NYSE: AHT) is 18.92% higher on its value in year-to-date trading and has touched a low of $1.27 and a high of $18.80 in the current 52-week trading range.
+Ashford Hospitality Trust Inc. (NYSE: AHT) is 48.65% higher on its value in year-to-date trading and has touched a low of $1.27 and a high of $18.80 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The AHT stock was last observed hovering at around $3.15 in the last trading session, with the day’s loss setting it -0.07% off its average median price target of $3.00 for the next 12 months.
-It is also 48.67% off the consensus price target high of $6.00 offered by 4 analysts, but current levels are -2.67% lower than the price target low of $3.00 for the same period.
+The AHT stock was last observed hovering at around $3.43 in the last trading session, with the day’s gains setting it 0.42% off its average median price target of $3.00 for the next 12 months.
+It is also 35.83% off the consensus price target high of $6.00 offered by 4 analysts, but current levels are -28.33% lower than the price target low of $3.00 for the same period.

 Ashford Hospitality Trust Inc. (AHT) Analyst Forecasts